Key Takeaways:

 If you’re concerned about lacking a US credit history, HomeAbroad offers tailored foreign national mortgage programs for newcomers and foreign investors without a US credit history.

-A pre-approval letter for mortgage financing from HomeAbroad is free of cost and lets your agent and seller know that you’re a serious buyer who can afford the house up to the purchase price mentioned in your Pre-approval letter.
+A pre-approval letter for mortgage financing from HomeAbroad is free of cost and shows sellers that you’re a serious buyer who can afford the house up to the purchase price mentioned in your Pre-approval letter.

 For expats with established credit histories, you can have peace of mind knowing that you are working with a mortgage company that understands visa holders and expats.